stylify/web/content/docs/nuxt-module/caveats.md

 navigationTitle: "Caveats"

+title: "Caveats"
-title: "Limitations when using Stylify with Nuxt.js."
+description: "Limitations when using Stylify with Nuxt.js."
 ---

 Right now Stylify generates only one CSS file for the whole project and puts it into the assets/stylify.css file.